lucasb20/iris-api/README.md

 **Description**

-  This is an API project in Flask used to communicate with a neural network model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Iris Setosa, Versicolour or Virginica based on the features.
+  This is an API project in Flask used to communicate with a neural network model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Iris Setosa, Versicolor or Virginica.

 **Installation instructions**